RECOMMENDATIONS FOR TRAVELERS, STUDENTS. INSTRUCTORS, AND OTHER VISITORS TO BERLIN, POTSDAM, AND DRESDEN

 Stahel, David, Hitler’s Panzer Generals: Guderian, Höpner, Reinhardt and Schmidt Unguarded.
 How the self-promoting skills of top German officers played a bigger role in their career advancement and their fame than their talents did.

 Stahel, David, Operation Barbarossa and Germany’s Defeat in the East.
-Stahel’s persuasive argument that Hitler’s invasion of the Soviet Union was doomed from the outset.
+Stahel makes a persuasive argument that Hitler’s invasion of the Soviet Union was doomed from the outset.
 Having gone through so many men and so much material in rapid summer advance, the German military found itself by the fall in a war of attrition it could never win.

 Third Reich